 Fortunately, Iron Man was a major hit.
 On top of that, it paved the way to the Marvel Cinematic Universe, where each film from the studio ties into a larger universe.
 That initial slate of films, now known as Phase 1, led to The Avengers – to date, the biggest superhero film of all time.
 Phase 2 saw a series of sequels that increased the scale of their predecessors, leading to the giant-sized Avengers: Age of Ultron.
 The series also went deeper into space with Guardians of the Galaxy, and into a smaller scale than ever with Ant-Man.

-With the number of records that the MCU has set at the box office, along with the critical raves of entries like Captain America: The Winter Soldier and Guardians of the Galaxy, it’s easy to forget that not every film in this franchise has worked quite so well.
-With Marvel returning to realms beyond Earth this weekend with Guardians of the Galaxy Vol. 2, we’re looking at the 15 films released to date in the Marvel Cinematic Universe, figuring out what works – and what doesn’t.
+With the number of records that the MCU has set at the box office, along with the critical raves that have accompanied each film over the past few years, it’s easy to forget that not every film in this franchise has worked quite so well.
+With Marvel officially welcoming the return of Spider-Man into the fold with the appropriately-named Spider-Man: Homecoming, we’re looking at the 16 films released to date in the Marvel Cinematic Universe, figuring out what works – and what doesn’t.

 16. The Incredible Hulk